La-Sian/100-Days-Of-Code-/README.md

 Day 23
 Today I was looking at more of an introduction to testing at a unit test level and focused on learning to approach testing in 3 steps: arrange, act, assert in other words what to prepare to call, calling function/thing your testing and to check expected to have happened

+Day 24

+Started the day with codewars and worked on 4 problems and managed to complete.
+Later moved onto Testing but instead of isolated testing, expanded further onto end to end testing using playwright.